thu-ml/RDT2/README.md

 Currently, this repo contains models:
 - the [RDT2-VQ](https://huggingface.co/robotics-diffusion-transformer/RDT2-VQ), an auto vision-language-action model (VLA) which employs [Residual VQ](https://arxiv.org/abs/2107.03312) as the action tokenizer, is adapted from [Qwen2.5-VL-7B-Instruct](https://huggingface.co/Qwen/Qwen2.5-VL-7B-Instruct) with our UMI dataset, enabling superior zero-shot instruction-following capability.
+- the [RDT2-FM](https://huggingface.co/robotics-diffusion-transformer/RDT2-FM), an improved RDT model as action expert with flow-matching objective, running with much lower inference latency.

 For all models, we provide checkpoints and examples for using them out of the box or fine-tuning them to your own datasets.
 Currently, we have verified the efficay of our models on platforms including [Bimanual UR5e](https://www.universal-robots.com/products/ur5e/) and [Bimanual Franka Research 3](https://franka.de/franka-research-3), and we are optimistic will able to deploy them successfully on more platforms in the future by following our [guidelines](#running-inference-for-a-pre-trained-model).

 ## Updates

-- [Sept 2025] We released [RDT2-VQ](https://huggingface.co/robotics-diffusion-transformer/RDT2-VQ), the sequel of RDT-1B with better open-world generalization and zero-shot deployment on unseen embodiments.
+- [Sept 2025] We released [RDT2-VQ](https://huggingface.co/robotics-diffusion-transformer/RDT2-VQ) \& [RDT2-FM](https://huggingface.co/robotics-diffusion-transformer/RDT2-FM), the sequel of RDT-1B with better open-world generalization and zero-shot deployment on unseen embodiments.

 ## Requirements